Last time we used

 Going back to the film table, use the same structure we just learned to specify the rental period.
 Let’s start by checking out the rental duration of the movies we have in the film table.

 SELECT title, rental_duration FROM film;

-As you can see, the duration is displayed numerically (6 days, 3 days, 7 days, etc).
+As you can see, the duration is displayed numerically (six days, three days, seven days, etc.).
 We can change this so that the values are displayed as text.
 Let’s set some parameters first.
 Let’s break down the rental periods into short, medium, and long.

 Short: Rental period is less than(

 <) or equal to (